 - Organisational Change & Consulting

 - Strategic Entrepreneurship

 - Award: Partial tuition fee waiver

 - for the opportunity , no actual transmission of money takes place.
-The scholarship part will be subtracted from the full non-EEA tuition fee (€ 18,000) before the start of the academic year 2019/2020, enabling you to immediately pay the reduced tuition fee; either at once or in installments;
+The scholarship part will be subtracted from the full non-EEA tuition fee (€ 18,000) before the start of the academic year 2020/2021, enabling you to immediately pay the reduced tuition fee; either at once or in instalments;

-- The student will receive the program for one academic year, maximum 12 months.
+- The student will receive the program for one academic year, a maximum of 12 months.
 Please note, for MSc programmes longer than 12 months you need to have sufficient resources to finance your studies for the remaining months of the programme;

 - The value of the partial award is between 30-70% of the full non-EEA tuition fee.